WorldViews/Spirals/README.md

 And you will get an index page with a link to TeleViewer near the top.

-or to run one with user accounts
+Or to run one with user accounts:

     flaskAuthServer80.py

 This version has some simple authentication and users.
 For it use the URL http://server/Viewer/TV.
 There should be a link at